Eviction by High Court writ of possession

 An application for a transfer cannot be made if there are outstanding applications from the tenant, such as an appeal against the possession order.
 [5]

-Interest, currently at the rate of 8 per cent, on the judgment debt for arrears will accrue from the moment of the transfer of the order.
+Interest on the judgment debt for arrears will accrue from the moment of the transfer of the order.

 Breathing space and High Court Enforcement

-The landlord must notify the court if the tenant is in a breathing space moratorium.
+The landlord must notify the court if the tenant is in a moratorium.
 The court must ensure that any proceedings to enforce an order concerning a moratorium debt does not progress during the moratorium period.

 Reasons for a landlord to apply for a transfer to the High Court